Close Menu

 HYPERACTIVE/IMPULSE TYPE

-This form of ADHD disability usually occurs in children.
+This form of ADHD usually occurs in children.
 However, it can also occur with adults and interfere with their ability to work.
-Additionally, this type of impulsivity is seen in adults when they show poor judgment.
+Additionally, impulsive behavior is seen in adults when they show poor judgment.
 Below you will find the symptoms that are known to be part of the hyperactive/impulse form of ADHD:

 • Fidgets or taps hands or feet.